What is involved in enucleation?

-Patients may also suffer from a slight degree of swelling, which can be controlled by applying ice to the area and they may notice an abundant amount of secretion that usually stops by washing it with saline solution.
+Patients may also suffer from a slight degree of swelling, which can be controlled by applying ice to the area.
+They may notice plenty of secretion that usually stops by washing the eye with saline solution.

-It is important to advise patients to take relative rest, avoid physical exercise and lifting weights, particualy during the first few days after the operation.
+It is important that patients are advised to take relative rest, avoid physical exercise and lifting weights, particularly during the first few days after the operation.

-Over the long-term and in a few cases, the tissues covering the internal prosthesis may thin causing a prosthesis extrusion, a situation that would require another surgical procedure for its resolution.
+Over the long-term and in a few cases, the tissues covering the internal prosthesis may thin out, causing a prosthesis extrusion.
+This situation would require another surgical procedure for its resolution.

 Extrusion is very uncommon when we have used a prosthesis made of a porous material (for example, hydroxyapatite or polyethylene) as these materials facilitate vascularisation of the implant and improve their integration into the tissues.